kenatibm/MadridLabDocumentation/workbooks/Intro/README.md

 -   Lab \# 1 - Understand the Ionic application and learn how to customize it

--   Lab \# 2 - Use Cordova CLI to add the new MFP v8.0 Cordova Plugin
+-   Lab \# 2 - Use Cordova CLI to add the new MFF v8.0 Cordova Plugin

--   Lab \# 3 - Load MFP framework and application Bootstrapping
+-   Lab \# 3 - Load MFF framework and application Bootstrapping

--   Lab \# 4 - Use MFP CLI to register and manage your application
+-   Lab \# 4 - Use MFF CLI to register and manage your application

--   Lab \# 5 - Using MFP adapters frameworks (Server Side)
+-   Lab \# 5 - Using MFF adapters frameworks (Server Side)

--   Lab \# 6 - Using MFP adapters frameworks (Client side)
+-   Lab \# 6 - Using MFF adapters frameworks (Client side)

--   Lab \# 7 - Overview MFP Operational Analytics
+-   Lab \# 7 - Overview MFF Operational Analytics

 -   Lab \# 8 - How to capture custom events